0xSero/orchestra/README.md

 ## Overview

-**Open Orchestra** is a multi-agent orchestration plugin for [OpenCode](https://opencode.ai) that enables you to spawn, manage, and coordinate specialized AI workers.
+**OpenCode Boomerang** is a multi-agent orchestration system for [OpenCode](https://opencode.ai).
+This repo ships the **Open Orchestra** plugin (`orchestra/`) plus a control panel UI (`app/`) to spawn, manage, and coordinate specialized AI workers.
 It implements a **hub-and-spoke architecture** where a central orchestrator coordinates multiple specialized workers, each optimized for specific tasks.

 ### Why Multiple AI Workers?

-Instead of asking one AI to do everything, Open Orchestra lets you use specialized workers:
+Instead of asking one AI to do everything, the Open Orchestra plugin lets you use specialized workers:

 | Worker | Best For | Example |
 |--------|----------|---------|